GAsNA/la-taverniere/README.md

 - [x]  Announcement for newly posted youtube videos and youtube live (for one youtube channel for now)
     - [ ]  Add reel in youtube announcements
     - [ ]  Stop bot properly
-- [x]  No youtube live command for 'today' or until a specified date - admins only
+- [x]  No youtube live command for 'today' or until a specified date - admin only
-- [x]  Blacklist command to ban a person and add their id and a reason (with date) to a chan - admins only
+- [x]  Blacklist command to ban a person and add their id and a reason (with date) to a chan - admin only
+- [ ]  Kick command to kick a personn - admin only
+- [x]  Command to add a handler to add a role to a user when a reaction is made on a specific message - admin only
 - [x]  Log message for each bot action

 ### Optionnels
 - [x]  Commands for Ray, Feitan, Ukyim, Kentaro, GAsNa